 With regard to the law, it is no defence to certain criminal offences (e.g. phone-hacking) that any resulting story would be in the public interest.
-In other criminal matters, the public interest might be a factor but you should seek legal advice if you believe that your journalistic activity may result in a breach of any law.
+In other areas of the law (for instance, data protection), the public interest might be a factor but you should seek legal advice if you believe that your journalistic activity may result in a breach of any legislation.

-If you believe that a story breaches this Code or industry best practice but has a public interest justification you should discuss the terms of that justification as precisely as possible with your line manager and, if necessary, with other senior editorial executives.
-If circumstances permit, it may be useful to take a brief note of such discussions, although the Group recognises that it will often not be feasible because of deadline and other time pressures.
+If you believe that publication of a story might breach this Code or industry best practice but has a public interest justification, you should discuss the terms of that justification as precisely as possible with your line manager and, if necessary, with other senior editorial executives.
+You should make an email note of such discussions at the earliest opportunity, although the company recognises that in some instances you may need to write up the notes after publication.
 If in doubt, speak in the first instance to your line manager.
-If you are planning an undercover investigation (i.e. any investigation where you are deliberately hiding the fact that you are a journalist) you should seek prior approval from the managing editor’s office, bearing in mind the information in this Code below.
+If you are planning an undercover investigation (i.e. any investigation where you are deliberately hiding the fact that you are a journalist) you should always seek prior approval from the managing editor, bearing in mind the information in this Code below.

 PREPARING FOR PUBLICATION